 One cannot talk about the WWE’s most successful years and not mention The Ultimate Warrior.
 It is easy to look back and make fun of his outlandish promos, which left you wondering what the heck he had just said, but these were very effective for the late-’80s and early-’90s.
-The Ultimate Warrior and the man born Jim Hellwig saw reality and fiction blurred where they eventually crossed into each other.
+The Ultimate Warrior and the man born Jim Hellwig saw reality and fiction blurred where they eventually merged.

 Now, Hogan has become a polarizing figure whenever fans utter his name.
-It isn’t rare to see venom infused rage and resentment hurled towards the almost 70-year-old wrestling legend.
-The Warrior gets a lot of slack too, but one thing is sure, on April 1st, 1990, the world’s stage belonged to Hulk Hogan and Ultimate Warrior, and both secured their places within the halls of pro wrestling’s immortals.
+It isn’t rare to see venom-infused rage and resentment hurled towards the almost 70-year-old wrestling legend.
+The Warrior gets a lot of slack too, but one thing is certain, on April 1st, 1990, the world’s stage belonged to Hulk Hogan and The Ultimate Warrior, and both secured their places within the halls of pro wrestling’s immortals.

 In 2015, WWE introduced the Warrior Award.
 It’s presented to individuals who exhibit unwavering strength and perseverance and who live life with the courage and compassion that embodies the indomitable spirit of The Ultimate Warrior.

 If you enjoyed this piece, be sure not to miss the following articles on our site: